ros-navigation/navigation2/nav2_dwb_controller/README.md

 ## Local Planner under ROS 1

 Under ROS 1, the navigation stack provides a `BaseLocalPlanner` interface used by `MoveBase`.
 The `BaseLocalPlanner` component is expected to take a path and current position and produce a command velocity.
-The most commonly used implementation of the local planner uses the DWA algorithm, however, the Trajectory Rollout algorithm is also available int the ROS 1 navigation stack.
+The most commonly used implementation of the local planner uses the DWA algorithm, however, the Trajectory Rollout algorithm is also available in the ROS 1 navigation stack.

 The navigation repository provides two implementations of the DWA algorithm: `base_local_planner` and `dwa_local_planner`.
 In addition, there is another DWA based planner in the [Robot Navigation repository](https://github.com/locusrobotics/robot_navigation) called DWB.
 The `dwa_local_planner` was meant to replace `base_local_planner` and provides a better DWA algorithm, but failed to provide the Trajectory Rollout algorithm, so was unable to completely replace